ncatlab/nlab-content/pages/238.md

 # 2009-04-20 #

-* [[Urs Schreiber|Urs]]: to [[Toby Bartels|Toby]]: sure, I just thought for readability the discussion would be better had at the bottom of the page -- a big green box in the middle of the entry gives the reader the impression that he or shee needs to beware of some urgent unsettled issue before reading on

 *  [[Toby Bartels]]:  I think that the naming discussion at [[ind-object]] is still current until Eric is happy.
+   *  [[Urs Schreiber|Urs]] responds:  sure, I just thought for readability the discussion would be better had at the bottom of the page -- a big green box in the middle of the entry gives the reader the impression that he or she needs to beware of some urgent unsettled issue before reading on.
+   *  _Toby_:  Ah, whereas I see the big green box up top as simply indicating an unsettled issue, urgent or otherwise.

 * [[Finn Lawler]]:  Replied to Toby at [[minimal logic]], and slightly expanded [[paraconsistent logic]] to incorporate some of our discussion.